techloset/smtp-ai-b03/01_python/README.md

   - [9.
 Palindrome Number](https://leetcode.com/problems/palindrome-number/) (only numeric version).
   - [412.
 Fizz Buzz](https://leetcode.com/problems/fizz-buzz/) (great for conditions and loops; I may revisit this later when we learn loops).
 - **Custom practice problems**
-  - I want you to write a program that checks if a year is a leap year.
+  - Write a program that checks if a year is a leap year.
-  - I want you to write a program that decides if a student passes or fails based on multiple subject marks and overall average.
+  - Write a program that decides if a student passes or fails based on multiple subject marks and overall average.
-  - I want you to write a simple traffic light helper: input color (`red`, `yellow`, `green`) and print what the driver should do.
+  - Write a simple traffic light helper: input color (`red`, `yellow`, `green`) and print what the driver should do.

 ---